 If you are, I can assure you that the Middle Ages was full of them, and what I do is how you go about meeting them, as far as we still can.
 Some of them did grand things, changed their world and started legends; some of them did nothing that lasted more than a few years.
 About a few of them we are told a number of outright contradictory things; about most, nothing but what we can deduce from stray sources talking about other things.
 Answers may have to come from archives, manuscripts, rescue excavations, pollen analysis, standing stones, graffiti or even folk tradition, and of course coins!
 All that means, though, is that the researcher will never run out of worlds to conquer.

 If I've piqued your interest, feel free to browse the links at the left.
 Some are intended for students, and some for researchers; the CV is a more professional account of the career I've just described.
 Meanwhile I hope that whatever you're doing is as much fun as what I am!

-If this seems to be out-of-date, by the way, although I hope to avoid that, I can also be found on Academia.edu and I run a rewardingly well-regarded blog on Wordpress, both of which are likely to be more up to the minute (albeit that, at time of writing, the blog is slowly decreasing a massive backlog in its reportage).
+If this seems to be out-of-date, by the way, although I hope to avoid that, I can also be found on Academia.edu and I run a sporadic but rewardingly well-regarded blog on Wordpress, both of which may be more up to the minute.
 If you're determined to reach me here, my e-mail address is tucked away in the left-hand sidebar, but it is defensive about spam.
 My institutional address, which comprises my first initial, a dot, my surname in lower case and then @leeds.ac.uk, will likely respond better.